 - Your corporation cannot have more than 75 shareholders.

 - There are restrictions on who can be a shareholder in an S corporation.
 This includes other corporations and some trusts.

 - This form must be filed before the 16th of the third month of the tax year to be considered for the same tax year.

 - Shareholders must conduct regular meetings, as well as the board of directors.

 - It is important to create and maintain accurate minutes of these meetings.

 - Shareholders report their part of the business's income and losses on their individual tax returns.

 - S corporations in Georgia must file an annual report by April 1, pay a $50 filing fee, and pay an annual franchise tax calculated based on paid-in capital.

 If you need help with Georgia S corporations, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.